All Things Ransome

 Thanks to Andrew Goltz, Woll Newall and Peter Wright for their encouragement and assistance in getting this project off the ground, and to Andrew and Woll for their contributions to the site.

 Special thanks to Tim Johns, who created the Arthur Ransome Literary Pages, the reintroduction of which provided the impetus for All Things Ransome.
-Tim's academic website, although out of date, shows the range of interests of a remarkable individual and a pioneer in his field.
+Tim's academic website, unfortunately no longer available online, showed the range of interests of a remarkable individual and a pioneer in his field.
 Tim has recently passed away.
 We have published a tribute and remembrance of Tim Johns and his contributions to Ransome lore and to All Things Ransome at Tim Johns, and request that anyone who would like to offer a story or information please contact All Things Ransome.

 Copyright and Usage Information